Kristina01111000/Drws_site/README.md

 - Can google analytics work for patreon pages, add it if it does work
-- Put the yoga slide in with the saved image
-- Put the magazine slide in with the saved image

 - On membership confirmation page remove the  “Thank you for your membership to Growing Holistically.
 Your New Members membership is now active Thank you for joining Growing Holistically!.” section
 - Check drwalsdorf.com edits
-- He will email me about next weeks meeting maybe @ 2:30, maybe not happening
-- Email him wednesday about the meeting
 - make sure he understands how to get to google analytics
 - make chats for the origins part 1 chat page
 - also fix the chat page for lesson 6, write a leading question